ShristiDCJ/Faceoffice/README.md

 # Faceoffice - Facial Recognition Visitor Authentication System

-A modern visitor authentication system using facial recognition to streamline visitor check-ins and instant push notifications to employees.
+A modern visitor authentication system using facial recognition to streamline visitor check-ins and email notifications to employees.

 ## Features